Empowering Women in Software Testing

 Software testing has changed over 25 years, but critical thinking, communication, and the ability to keep learning still matter more than any single tool.

-Remote leadership isn't solved by more meetings.
-Here's how transparency, celebrating team wins, and strategic trust-building keep distributed teams visible and growing.
+Remote leadership is not solved by more meetings but by transparency and shared wins.
+How distributed teams stay visible and keep growing.